arnaudbos/level-up/content/write-application-in-prototype-based-language.md

 1/ Worked on the JavaScript/AngularJS frontend part of a mutual health insurance

-2/ Don't want to do it again, ever
+2/ Don't want to do it again.
+Ever.